What better way to enjoy cannabis than on Independence Day?

 To celebrate America’s Independence Day Weekend, Southwest Wellness have a $3.00 discount on lemonades (if you are feeling creative and have ice and food coloring on hand, you could turn them into tri-colored slushies), and are also offering a $30/half gram Rosin release (Girl Scout Cookies.)

 Three red, white and blue strains (red dragon, blue dream, and white lemon), will help you feel particularly patriotic.
-If you’re looking for medical benefits instead of being stoned for Independence Day, you could have a look around at your local dispensaries that stock cbd isolate wholesale, or other cbd products you’d wish to try,
+If you’re looking for medical benefits instead of being stoned for Independence Day, you could have a look around at your local dispensaries that stock cbd isolate wholesale, or other cbd products you’d wish to try.
+You might also be interested in creating your own innovative Independence Day hemp filled treats.
+After a visit to your local dispensary, you can use a rosin press to extract the rosin you would like to use in your patriotic pastries.

 For maximum enjoyment, I recommend sparking these strains while watching fireworks which will no doubt light up our skies the entire weekend!